Results for "Education"

 - Category II: 3rd – 5th Grade

-Winners will be announced and prizes will be awarded on April 20th at the Reduce Reuse Recycle & Rock Earth Day Celebration on the Plaza in Sugar Land Town Square.
-Winners will be notified prior to April 20th and will have the opportunity to read their poems at a designated time during the event.
+Winners will be announced and prizes will be awarded on April 18th at the Reduce Reuse Recycle & Rock Earth Day Celebration on the Plaza in Sugar Land Town Square.
+Winners will be notified prior to April 18th and will have the opportunity to read their poems at a designated time during the event on April 18.

 All submissions will be judged by the Keep Sugar Land Beautiful Youth Advisory Board and all decisions are final.